Dionysios Solomos: Literary influences and major works

 In 1824, Solomos composed The Dialogue, dealing with the language issue.
 The work involves three people: the poet, his friend (the first draft mentions Sp.
 Trikoupis) and the savant.
 However, it is mainly the poet and the savant who speak.
 The poet is trying to prove that katharevousa is an artificial language, of no use to either the people nor to literature.
 The poet supports a literary language based on the language spoken by the people, that should be elaborated on by the poet.
 In order to support his argument, the following phrase is used: "firstly succumb to the language of the people and then, if you are worthy, conquer it".
 His arguments are based on the French Age of Enlightenment on the subject of the use of national languages and on examples of Italian poetry, by which he tries to prove that no word is vulgar in itself but gets its meaning by the poem's context.
 At the end of the work, the poet abandons the rational reasoning and supports his arguments with passion.

 Between 1824 and 1826, the poet started working on the poem Lampros, a poem that remained unfinished.
 Lampros is an extreme romantic hero: he entered into a relationship with a young girl named Maria and they had four children without being married.
 Lampros sen t their children to an orphanage.
 While he was fighting against Ali Pasha, he met a girl, unaware of the fact that she was his daughter, and had a love affair with her.
 When he finally became aware of the incest, after recognizing the daughter's birthmarks, he told his daughter the truth that resulted in the daughter's suicide.
-On his way home, Lampros was forced to tell Maria about his crime and he fled to a church in order to appeace his soul.
+On his way home, Lampros was forced to tell Maria about his crime and he fled to a church in order to appease his soul.
 Divine Justice however sent the three boys' ghosts that chased him to the end of a cliff from which he fell of.
 Maria had already lost her reason and fell into a lake, hoping that she would at last find peace.

 Between 1826 and 1829, Solomos worked on the prose-like poem I Gynaika tis Zakynthos, a work of a satirical character, that mainly analyses the Evil.
 The poem is a monk's (Dionysios) narration and "I Gynaika"-"The Woman" is the Evil's main expression.
 It is said that this composition was about one of Solomos' relatives and that is the reason why the poet's brother never let Polylas publish the poem.